-Kashmir violence: Six killed in clashes during by-election - BBC News
+Eight killed in Kashmir poll violence

-Kashmir violence: Six killed in clashes during by-election
+Kashmir violence: Eight killed in clashes during by-election

-Six people are dead and scores injured after police clashed with protesters during a by-election in Indian-administered Kashmir.
+Eight people have been killed and scores injured after police clashed with protesters during a by-election in Indian-administered Kashmir.

-Paramilitary forces fired bullets and shotgun pellets as people protesting against Indian rule stormed polling stations near Srinagar.
+Paramilitary forces fired bullets and shotgun pellets as people protesting against Indian rule stormed polling stations near Srinagar on Sunday.

 Separatist leaders had called for a boycott of the vote.